Peter B. Biggins, C.S.B., of Seattle, Washington

 Salvation from error is wrought as we gain a clear sense of the present perfection of God and man.
 Even a glimpse of this spiritual fact awakens one to take all practical steps towards its realization.
 It reveals the possibilities of complete salvation.
 This salvation can begin here and now and continue until that which is false and unreal has been dispelled.
 Our salvation lies in conscious at-one-ment with God.
 Well does Isaiah represent God as saying, "Look unto me, and be ye saved, all the ends of the earth: for I am God, and there is none else."

 This does not mean that the Christian Scientist closes his eyes to the evils that are apparent in the world.
 Far from it.
 The understanding which Christian Science brings makes one more keenly conscious of the need of getting rid of all that is unlike the Mind of Christ.
-Instead of teaching that evil is as real or powerful as good, or more real or powerful than good, it makes clear that evil can and must be overcome by the dilligent practice of good.
+Instead of teaching that evil is as real or powerful as good, or more real or powerful than good, it makes clear that evil can and must be overcome by the diligent practice of good.
 Thus it teaches practical salvation, a present redemption from evil.

 Jesus, illumined by the unfailing light of Christ, Truth, worked out in the right way all the problems of human existence.
 Jesus' life was one of blessedness and blessing.
 We see in his life unfailing strength, kindness, and justice, purity, tenderness, unlimited wisdom and intelligence.
 In his words and deeds he was obeying his divine Principle, God.
 We see this, for instance, in his well-known Sermon on the Mount.
 This great sermon contains a comprehensive statement of the simple rules of Christian living.
 We may see in Christ Jesus' works throughout his ministry a remarkable coincidence with his words as contained in this great sermon, which is full of blessing.
 We recognize that he reflected the healing power of the divine Mind.
 In his entire life, we see the nature of God clearly manifested.
 Mrs. Eddy, referring to Jesus' achievement, writes in her book "Miscellaneous Writings" (p.
 199), "We learn somewhat of the qualities of the divine Mind through the human Jesus."

 Because Jesus taught and practiced eternal Truth, his teaching is as applicable to the needs of the present day as it was to the needs of his own day.
 He came preaching the gospel of the kingdom.
 He declared that the kingdom of heaven is at hand.
 He illustrated the coming of this kingdom by simple parables, in which, among other things, he commended diligence in business, faithful stewardship.
 The Master taught and practiced diligence in the Father's business, and he wisely took much time for quiet meditation on the law of God, an example which is followed by many thoughtful men and women in this present day.
 Christian Science Reading Rooms afford to busy men and women the opportunity to commune with the divine Mind, the source of true strength and inspiration.
-Who can estimate what it means to busy people who replenish their lamps with the oil of gladness during the hour at these Reading Rooms, and go back to their duties with clarified mentalities to solve the perplexing problems of the day?
-Christ Jesus states the reward of true watchfulness and diligence in these words: "Blessed are those servants, whom the Lord when he cometh shall find watching: verily I say unto you, that he shall gird himself, and make them to sit down to meat, and will come forth and serve them."
+Who can estimate what it means to busy people who replenish their lamps with the oil of gladness during the noon hour at these Reading Rooms, and go back to their duties with clarified mentalities to solve the perplexing problems of the day?
+Christ Jesus states the reward of true watchfulness and diligence in these words: "Blessed are those servants, whom the lord when he cometh shall find watching: verily I say unto you, that he shall gird himself, and make them to sit down to meat, and will come forth and serve them."

 We can discern the consummate love exemplified by the appearing of Jesus, and demonstrated in his life.
 What but infinite divine Love and its expression could strip the disguise from the seeming "mystery of iniquity," and prove its powerlessness, in the light of Truth?
 As we trace in the gospel records his life of goodness, as we note in the light of Christian Science his words and his works, we understand better the divine Principle upon which those words and works were based.
 Spiritual growth will continually enlarge our appreciation of Jesus of Nazareth.